KeaganAnd/KeaganAnd/README.md

 # 👋 Hi, I'm Keagan
 https://keagana.me

-I'm a software engineer based in the US, passionate about how software interacts with everything, from low-level hardware to machine learning.
+I am a software engineering student, passionate about every layer of tech.
+From the hardware level and every layer of abstraction there after.
 I focus on building backend applications and love exploring how all the pieces of computing fit together.

 ## 🚀 About Me

-- Currently building a programming learning website called The Hydra Project.
-Seeking to teach people with no programming experience.
+- Currently building a free website called The Hydra Project.
+Seeking to teach people with no programming experience
 - Learning Rust and JavaScript
-- Ask me about backend development, Python, or Three.js
+- Ask me about backend development and Python
 - Fascinated by how abstraction powers the modern computer world

 ## 🛠️ Tech Stack